Eigenmodes of the Laplacian on Hyperbolic Lattices: Numerical Iteration Scheme for the Correction Function

-\paragraph{Numerical Iteration Scheme:} The difference equation~(\ref{DifferenceEquation}) can be regarded as an eigenvalue problem for $\chi(\tau)$, and it turns out that the eigenfunctions with the largest eigenvalue correspond to the plane-wave solutions we aim to determine (for $\mu\geq0$).
+The difference equation~(\ref{DifferenceEquationAppendix}) can be regarded as an eigenvalue problem for $\chi(\tau)$, and it turns out that for $\mu\geq0$ the eigenfunctions with the largest eigenvalue correspond to the plane-wave solutions we aim to determine.
 This suggests a simple numerical iteration scheme.
-For this, we first divide the domain of the inclination $\tau\in[0,1)$ into $T$ equidistant bins labeled by the index $t=0,\ldots,T-1$, thereby discretizing the inclination function $\chi(\tau)$ by a vector $\vec X$ with the components $X_t \simeq \chi(t/T)$.
+For this, we first divide the domain of the inclination $\tau\in[0,1)$ into $T$ equidistant bins labeled by the index $t=0,\ldots,T-1$, thereby discretizing the correction function $\chi(\tau)$ by a vector $\vec X$ with the components $X_t \simeq \chi(t/T)$.
 Setting

 and initializing $X^{[0]}_t:=1$, we iterate $\vec X^{[k]}\mapsto \vec X^{[k+1]}$ via